 The deferral period has been extended as well.
 Loan recipients must apply for forgiveness within 10 months after the last day of the covered period (December 31, 2020) or risk having to pay the money back.

 Previously under the CARES Act, companies were allowed to defer paying certain employer payroll taxes, if desired, up until forgiveness of their PPP loan.
 Now, the deferment of paying these taxes until forgiveness of the PPP loan has been removed and can be deferred through December 31, 2020.
 Half of the deferred taxes will be due on December 31, 2021 and the other half on December 31, 2022.

 The Paycheck Protection Flexibility Act comes as a response to concerns from business that the original PPP loan rules were too restrictive and weren’t allowing them to use the money in ways that would help them keep their businesses open.

 A few weeks ago, the Small Business Administration released rules and guidance for forgiveness.
 While the general guidelines will likely remain the same, we’re expecting an update soon.

+For more information and resources on COVID-19, including the flexibility of PPP loans, see our coronavirus page.
 Please reach out to your Henry & Horne professional for further insight on how these aspects of the application process affect your business’ situation.